 On top of all this, it’s worth remembering the importance of accessibility and inclusivity in medical apps.
 After all, they’ve got to cater to the broadest user base possible, including the elderly and people with disabilities.

 The only way to ensure all of the above-mentioned concerns is to place a big emphasis on the UI/UX design of your healthcare solution.
-Now, it’s time to find out how to do that.

 Medical UI/UX Design Tips

-In order to create good UX design in a healthcare tool, it’s important to remember a few best practices that, although might be applicable across all kinds of industries, are especially relevant in the medical field.
+To create good UX design in a healthcare tool, it’s important to remember a few best practices that, although might be applicable across all kinds of industries, are especially relevant in the medical field.

 User Understanding